mideind/GreynirServer/docs/setup_linux.md

 ## Run

-Change to the Reynir repo directory and activate the virtual environment:
+Change to the Reynir repository and activate the virtual environment:

 ```
 cd ~/Reynir